Mikel-MG/hexxer/README.md

 # Limitations

 `hexxer` maps ASCII printable characters (character code 32-127) to hexadecimal digits.
-The numeric range is convenient, because can assume that we need two hexadecimal characters to represent each ASCII character, making parsing very easy.
+The numeric range is convenient, because we can assume that we need two hexadecimal characters to represent each ASCII character, making parsing very easy.
 The downside is that using any other characters, such as newline (`\n`), or any non-standard characters, will result in erroneous output or a catastrophic failure.

 # Future work